-From the paper, Nobeoka and Cusumano state that the rapid design transfer strategy has to receive the supportive from the senior management.
+From [10], Nobeoka and Cusumano state that the rapid design transfer strategy has to receive the supportive from the senior management.
 Furthermore, this strategy does not prevent companies from innovating with new design.
 Rather, it supports the organization to development new designs but it emphasizes on the basis of developing new product as effectively and as quickly as possible.
-McDonough and Barczak support, the author of [6], in this idea.
+McDonough and Barczak support in this idea.
 They state that "successful rapid development projects were highly visible within the firm and strongly supported by senior management; were kept on schedule through clear definition of product specifications; and had technical leaders who possessed not only technical skills but also general business skills" [6].